What is Telegram?

-Secret Chats are possible and encouraged.
+Secret Chats are possible on Telegram and encouraged.
 The app explains how to create a Secret Chat message – these messages are not available in the cloud and cannot be accessed on other devices – only the sending and receiving device can access the content of the messages.

 Opportunities for connection with tricky people are possible.
 If users decide to create a username (which is public and searchable by anyone) and are concerned with broadcasting to an unlimited number of people – because “more followers is better” to most teens, this opens the door to unexpected or unwanted contacts.
 June 2019 update: Users can add people without knowing their phone number and find people nearby to add to your contacts.
 Both users must click on the option to add people nearby.
 There is also a way to determine a user’s exact location (via triangulation) if the ‘People Nearby’ feature is activated.

-Video chat.
+Telegram has video chat.
 In 2020, Telegram added video chat to their platform.
 This service also has end-to-end encryption.

-Features adult content and pornography.
+Telegram features adult content and pornography.
 Anyone is able to create content since this is an open-source platform so, though the app rating is 4+, the level of questionable content available is determined by those sending and receiving messages.
 When setting up the app, a Terms of Service box pops up and states you agree to NOT do a number of different things including “post pornographic content on publicly viewable Telegram bots or channels.”
 Notice the distinction of “publicly viewable,” so everything else must be considered fair-game.
 Feb.
 2018 note: Apple removed Telegram for a period of time due to the sharing of child pornography.

 This quote from WIRED magazine is a pretty good overview of how parents should feel about the app’s features and goals: